 “Annabel.”
 He whispered before he could stop himself and the figure took a step forward.
 She was wearing a hood - or maybe it was just shadows covering her from head to toe.
 William took an involuntary step back, surprised by his own cowardice.
 “I’m going to save you, no matter the cost.
 I promise you.”

 The figure removed the distance between them in a blink of an eye.
 The darkness surrounding her faded just enough to reveal her features, twisted and sharp, eyes black as night.
-He could hardly recognise her under the sinister expression on her face, under the hollow eyes.
+He could hardly recognize her under the sinister expression on her face and the hollow eyes that watched him with pure loathing.

 “You will not.”
 She hissed in his face, her whole body shimmering under the impossible light.
 “You made your choice and the price was paid in blood.
 There must be balance or there will be chaos.”
 She raised her hand towards his face but her fingers froze inches away from it as if she was afraid to touch him.
 He felt pressure around his neck, the intake of air suddenly cut off by an invisible force.
-Her eyes watched him mercilessly as he struggle.
-He couldn’t move, he couldn’t even defend himself.
+Her eyes watched him mercilessly as he struggled.
 “Leave and never come back.
-You can’t save me.”
+You can’t save her.”

 “I’m not giving up.”
 William managed to say, his head already spinning.